Graduate Students Registration

 The purpose of San Francisco State University’s Graduate Equity Fellowship program is to increase diversity by encouraging outstanding students from educationally or economically disadvantaged backgrounds to complete master’s and doctoral degrees at SF State.
 Credential-only and certificate students are not eligible.
 See http://www.sfsu.edu/~gradstdy/grad-equity-fellowship.htm.

-The Fellowships Office assists graduate students applying for nationally competitive fellowships as well as system-wide CSU scholarships and awards.
+The Academic Honors and Fellowships Office assists graduate students applying for highly competitive national fellowships as well as system-wide scholarships offered by CSU.
 These awards may include funding for graduate studies, as well as research experience and prestigious internships in the U.S. and abroad.
-Competitive applicants are passionate, engaged students with strong records of academic achievement, leadership and public service activities.
-To explore the possibility of pursuing a nationally competitive fellowship, search the Graduate Fellowships website for fellowships in your field or area of professional interest (http://www.sfsu.edu/~fellows1/grad_fellowships/), then make an appointment with Dr. Joy Viveros in the Advising Center, ADM 211 (415.338.2103), firstname.lastname@example.org.
+Successful applicants have strong records of academic achievement, leadership and public service activities.
+To explore the possibility of pursuing a nationally competitive fellowship in your field or area of professional interest make an appointment with Dr. Joy Viveros in the Advising Center, Admin 211 or email email@example.com.

 Graduate assistantships are designed to provide professional experience and financial assistance to qualified graduate students.
 Positions are posted each semester by departments offering these opportunities.
 These positions may involve supporting instructors in courses and laboratories, supporting office functions and duties, preparing course or laboratory materials, and tutoring or assisting students.
 To be eligible, a student must meet the following minimum requirements:

 - Be a conditionally classified or classified graduate student in good standing who is actively pursuing a graduate degree and has an overall and semester GPA of 3.0 or above while in post-baccalaureate status.